 The Plan has investments in a variety of investment funds.
 Investments in general are exposed to various risks, such as interest rate, credit, and overall market volatility.
-Due to the level of risk associated with certain investments, it is reasonably possible that changes in the values of the investments will occur in the near term and that such changes could materially affect the amounts reported in the Statements of Net Assets Available for Benefits.
+Due to the level of risk associated with certain investments, it is reasonably possible that changes in the values of the investments will occur in the near term and that such changes could materially affect participants' account balances and the amounts reported in the Statements of Net Assets Available for Benefits.

 The assets held by the Master Trust include The Toro Company Common Stock.
-At December 31, 2007 and 2006, approximately 34% and 36% of the investments of the Master Trust were invested in common stock of the Company.
+At December 31, 2008 and 2007, approximately 30% and 34% of the investments of the Master Trust were invested in common stock of the Company.
 The underlying value of the Company's common stock is entirely dependent upon the performance of the Company and the market's evaluation of such performance and other factors.